MbinOrg/mbin/docs/02-admin/01-installation/02-docker.md

 ## Run Production

-If you created the file `compose.override.yml` with your configs (`cp compose.prod.yml compose.override.yml`), running production would be the same command:
+If you created the file `compose.override.yaml` with your configs, running production would be the same command:

 ```bash
 docker compose up -d